verida/VIPs/VIPs/vip-3.md

 ## Storage

-DID Documents are stored in the same way as other data on the Verida network.
-The documents are stored in databases owned and controlled by the DID controller.
-This ensures the DID controller to be responsible for any document updates or deletion, ensuring self-sovereignty.
-It also ensures user's are paying for their own DID Document storage when future storage costs are implemented.
+DID Documents are stored in an admin only database (`verida_dids`) with all operations to modify the DID Documents accessible via custom set of `/did/` REST API endpoints.

 The Verida protocol requires looking up the `DID` in the `DID Registry` before authorizing access to a database.
 When creating a DID Document for the first time, this entry does not yet exist on-chain, so the usual protocol authorization can not occur.